Pork and chicken are the two most widely consumed types of meat worldwide. They are affordable, easily accessible, and can be cooked in various ways.

 The most common cuts of pork include pork chops, pork tenderloin, loin roast, spareribs, and shoulder.
 If you want lean pork cuts, go for tenderloin and loin chop.

 You can also buy processed meats.
 Processed pork meat is preserved by smoking, curing, and salting.
-The most common pork processed cuts are the shoulder, ham, loin, and belly.
+The most common pork processed cuts are the shoulder, ham, pork loin, and pork belly.

 Related Articles: